About Washington, D.C.

 During the 1997 class action, a group of 20 former asbestos manufacturers and insurers, including National Gypsum Company, A.P.
 Green Industries and CertainTeed Corporation, proposed a settlement plan for all pending and future asbestos claims.
 It created an administrative process and payment schedule for compensation based on a person’s history of asbestos exposure and the health problems that followed.

-Mesothelioma claimants, for example, would receive between $20,000 and $200,000 amounts far lower than the average mesothelioma verdict in asbestos lawsuits.
-The plan offered no compensation or medical monitoring to asbestos-exposed claimants without evidence of disease, and prevented family members of asbestos victims from receiving awards for loss of consortium.
+Mesothelioma claimants, for example, would receive between $20,000 and $200,000.
+These amounts are far lower than the average mesothelioma verdict in asbestos lawsuits.
+The plan offered no compensation or medical monitoring to asbestos-exposed claimants without evidence of disease and prevented family members of asbestos victims from receiving awards for loss of consortium.
 In addition, parties who filed a claim against the group of companies after January 15, 1993, would have their claims denied.

 The 1999 class action faced similar problems.
 It was filed by Fibreboard Corporation, an asbestos manufacturer that has struggled with litigation since the 1950s.
 In 1990, the company proposed a global settlement of the company’s asbestos liability, which would distribute $1.535 billion among some 45,000 claimants exposed to Fibreboard products.